Leaflet/Leaflet/index.md

 Learn more with the [quick start guide](examples/quick-start.html), check out [other tutorials](examples.html), or head straight to the [API documentation](reference.html).

-## Contributing to Leaflet
+## Getting Involved

-The project is [hosted on GitHub][], waiting for your contributions --- just send your pull requests to [@mourner][] (Vladimir Agafonkin, Leaflet author and maintainer).
-Let’s make the best library for maps that can possibly exist!
+Third-party patches are absolutely essential on our quest to create the best mapping library that will ever exist.
+However, they're not the only way to get involved with the development of Leaflet.
+You can help the project tremendously by discovering and [reporting bugs][], [improving documentation][], helping others on the [Leaflet forum](https://groups.google.com/forum/#!forum/leaflet-js) and [GitHub issues](https://github.com/CloudMade/Leaflet/issues), showing your support for your favorite feature suggestions on [Leaflet UserVoice page](http://leaflet.uservoice.com), tweeting to [@LeafletJS](http://twitter.com/LeafletJS) and spreading the word about Leaflet among your colleagues and friends.

-You can also help the project a lot by reporting bugs on the [GitHub issues page][], showing your support for  your favorite feature suggestions on [Leaflet UserVoice page][], tweeting to [@LeafletJS][] or joining the [Leaflet mailing list][].
+Check out the [contribution guide][contribute] for more information on getting involved with Leaflet development.

   [Vladimir Agafonkin]: http://agafonkin.com/en
   [CloudMade]: http://cloudmade.com